Relocating is hard – saving money on your next move is easy

 Try to complete closing and any other legal matters before you move.
 It’s costly to make a return trip to take care of details.

 Arrange for payment of your driver

 Unless charges are to be billed to your employer or the cost of moving has been charged to your personal credit card, payment by cash, certified check or money order is required at your destination.
-Read more about cost and payment.

 The better the packing, the better the moving